Moet-be-Kier | Iron Man

 I spent the first night in a small hotel in the nearby suburb of the city, and, as in the most classic film noir, my window also had a colourful neon sign that mixed its hum with that of mosquitoes.
 The room could be considered gnomic, and for a good part of the sleepless night, I tried to figure out how they had managed to fit that huge solid wood bed inside that small room.
 I decided that they had built it inside: there was no other solution.

 Although the hotel also housed a brothel downstairs, the night was quiet: the sounds of girls on the stairs blended with the buzzing of mosquitoes and colourful neon.
-And to the heat, which was already beginning to be felt.
+And to the heat, which was already beginning to make itself felt.

-In the morning, arose what I considered the greatest tragedy for those who, like me, shy away from coffee as the sole author of that inexplicable alchemy that transforms deep sleep into a semblance of human presence.
+In the morning, there arose what I considered the greatest tragedy for those who, like me, shy away from coffee as the sole architect of that inexplicable alchemy that transforms deep sleep into a semblance of human presence.
 But the coffee was not there!

-We got into the car with the sun shyly marking the city’s horizon, a pineapple in hand and the denied hope of the coveted coffee.
+We set off in the car with the sun shyly marking the city’s horizon, a pineapple in hand and the denied hope of the coveted coffee.

-Destination Akonolinga: an urban agglomeration of just a few thousand people a hundred kilometres from the capital.
+Destination Akonolinga: an urban agglomeration of a few thousand inhabitants a hundred kilometers from the capital.
 Getting out of the city proved to be a challenge: haphazardly constructed traffic circles, traffic and mega billboards of national soccer heroes.
 But nothing compared to the countless checkpoints, governmental some, “private” others, but all called to fatten the pockets of the military or any tribal leader who had decided to be a vigilante that day.

 Hunting in Mfan, Cameroun | ©Gabriele Orlini, 2019

-We arrived at our destination in the afternoon having travelled just over 100km.
+We arrived at our destination in the afternoon having traveled a little over 100km.

 I learned very quickly that in Africa distance is always calculated in Time and never in Kilometers.